 Centre for Environment and Health

-What is the Medical Research Council - Health Protection Agency Centre for Environment and Health?
+What is the Medical Research Council - Public Health England Centre for Environment and Health?

 This is a new Centre, held jointly between Imperial College and King’s College London, which is adopting an integrated and multidisciplinary approach to environment and health.
 It involves leading scientists in environmental, respiratory and air pollution epidemiology, toxicology, exposure modelling, biostatistics and research on biomarkers.